 Then, back in her Nashville kitchen, Kimberly folds her newly gained knowledge into her traditional family recipes like Grandmother Bartlett's Fried Chicken, Pulled Pork Sandwiches, and Deviled Egg Potato Salad.
 Upping the fun factor, Kimberly gets a little help from her friends as a bevy of country artists stop by to chop and chat.
 Each guest is rewarded for their kindness with good company, good times and one of Kimberly's authentic, southern meals.

-Kimberly visits one of the last drive-in restaurants left, in Chicago, where she learns how to cook up the famous Chicago-style hot dog.
-Back in the kitchen, she cooks up some savory hot dogs inspired by one of the Windy City's signature eats.
-Special Guest: Thompson Square
+Little Big Town's Kimberly Schlapman is in Chicago visiting one of the last drive-in restaurants, where she learns how to cook up the famous Chicago-style hot dog.
+Back in the kitchen, Kiefer and Shawna Thompson of the band Thompson Square join her as she cooks up savory hot dogs inspired by one of the Windy City's signature eats.

-After Kimberly visits a Nashville pitmaster to learn the secrets behind smoking a perfect rack of ribs, she brings her newly learned chops back to the kitchen to cook up some ribs inspired by Tennessee tradition.
-Special Guest: Kix Brooks
+Kimberly visits a Nashville pitmaster to learn the secrets behind smoking a perfect rack of ribs and brings her newly learned chops back to the kitchen.
+Then, Kix Brooks drops in for a visit.